 Expect a lot of tones and good resonation thanks to its spruce top, as well as the big and bold sounds.
 You also have the warm and rich tone that truly amazes at its price.

-Last but not the least, expect a smooth and easy playability with the Hummingbird Pro.
-The neck is smooth even in the natural state (unplugged) and you can control its volume.
+Last but not the least, expect smooth and easy playability with the Hummingbird Pro.
+The neck is smooth even in its natural state (unplugged) and you can control its volume.

-Whether you want it to have the loud projection or sing over it, the guitar never overshadows but can be heard.
+Whether you want it to have a loud projection or sing over it, the guitar never overshadows but can be heard.

 - Has the classic Hummingbird acoustic guitar but with excellent hardware inside